nikola-ebenbeck/portfolio/_portfolio/project_dbdm.md

 ---
 title: "Inclusive Assessment and Databased Decision Making"
 excerpt: "This research area explores assessment and data-based decision making in inclusive education.
-It combines studies on teacher judgement, use of reference norms, and tools to support databased decision making."
+It combines studies on teacher judgement, use of reference norms, and tools to support databased decision making.
+Goal is to support the data driven decisions of teachers."
 collection: portfolio
 ---